The Making Spaces Project

 Embedded in the project are four core aims:

-- To generate new knowledge and an evidence base for promoting STEM participation to unsupported communities.
+- To generate new knowledge and an evidence base for promoting STEM participation to under-resourced communities.

-- Widen participation in STEM for unsupported communities, thus contributing to addressing a long standing, global STEM participation challenge.
+- Widen participation in STEM for under-resourced communities, thus contributing to addressing a long standing, global STEM participation challenge.

-- Improving the educational and occupational outcomes of young people from unsupported communities, which will both help address global STEM skills gaps and advance social justice.
+- Improving the educational and occupational outcomes of young people from under-resourced communities, which will both help address global STEM skills gaps and advance social justice.

-- Increasing and enhancing innovation among young people from unsupported communities, thus supporting societal advancement and potentially accelerating the uptake of new technology
+- Increasing and enhancing innovation among young people from under-resourced communities, thus supporting societal advancement and potentially accelerating the uptake of new technology

 Tackling inequity in STEM is an ambitious one, however we believe that by utilising the rich potential of Makerspaces, and focusing on communal building, maker pedagogy, and embodied approaches to learning, we can together build an innovative and powerful tool to break though the barriers that have historically acted as road blocks against young people from marginalised groups choosing to enter STEM.